 Our mission is to prepare students to excel in the Blockchain space by providing professional development opportunities alongside industry partners, building educational resources with multidisciplinary facets, and aiding students in meaningful research and project development in DeFi (Decentralized Finance).

 The mission of Climate Blue is to unite, educate, and empower our members as well as U-M students and Michigan citizens by making them more knowledgeable about climate change, science, policy (both domestic and international), and its impacts on our community.
-We are uniquely times to the Conference of the Parties as we send the official University of Michigan delegation, made up of students and faculty, to it each year.
+We are uniquely tied to the Conference of the Parties as we send the official University of Michigan delegation, made up of students and faculty, to it each year.
 The Conference of Parties is the most prominent international meeting on climate change mitigation and adaptation.

 Engineering Elementary Partnerships provides early exposure to engineering careers through student led, human-centered, interactive design experiences and sustained mentorship with undergraduate engineering students.